JorgeLGonzalez/dungeon_crawl_p2p/README.md

 - [ ] player FOV
 - [ ] other dungeons
 - [ ] deploy such that it can be used across devices (ideally over internet)

-- [ ] getting desyncs.
-Note there is a bug in desync detection, but I am pretty sure I have my own bugs because I see visually things going out of sync.
 - [ ] worth looking at [Leafwing input manager](https://github.com/Leafwing-Studios/leafwing-input-manager) for keyboard input handling (and mouse)
 - [ ] spawn_dungeon: should use insert_batch as that is more efficient
 - [ ] how to enable trace logging only for my app (or per module)